kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 userActivity = activity
 ```

-[TODO: Do you actually _have_ to set `relatedUniqueIdentifier` to `nil` at this stage?
-I find the explanation a little muddy.
-Couldn't both cases be handled later on when Core Spotlight has been introduced?]

 This retrieves `userActivity` — the property you just created in the `Employee` extension.
 Then it checks the app's search setting.
 - If search is disabled, you mark the activity as ineligible for search.
 - If the search setting is set to `ViewedRecords`, then you mark the activity as eligible for search, but also set `relatedUniqueIdentifier` to `nil`; if you don't have a corresponding Core Spotlight index item, then this must be `nil`.
 You'll give it a value when you perform a full index of the app's contents.